 Being blessed with a larger bust isn't a problem.
 In fact, it can be brilliant.
 That is, however, until you go shopping.
 As someone with a D cup (so the smaller end of the fuller-chest spectrum), trying to find tops, dresses and coats that fit around my upper half can be a bit of a nightmare, especially as I'm also a size 10.

-However, it's worth noting that there are many brands out there that cater to women with D+.
-Plenty of high-street brands now stock plus-sizee lines, not to mention some specifically bigger-bust lingerie brands that recognise everyone is a different body shape.
-And if you're not plus-size but still need some extra breathing space in the chest region?
+However, it's worth noting that there are many brands out there that cater to women with D cups and bigger.
+Plenty of high-street brands now stock plus-sized lines, not to mention some specifically bigger-bust lingerie brands that recognise everyone has a different body shape.
+And if you're not plus-sized but still need some extra breathing space in the chest region?
 There are a few brands that I'd recommend shopping from that give you a flattering shape and enough room so you don't have any embarrassing bra-flashing situations.
 Keep scrolling to see (and shop) the best brands for girls with large busts.

 ASOS has really nailed it when it comes to catering to its bigger bust customers.
 ASOS Curve offers such a gorgeous and on-trend range of pieces, but the online superstore also has its range of swimwear that caters to D cups and up all year round, aptly titled ASOS Fuller Bust.
 Bravo.